 Respite for people receiving palliative care

 In supporting people at end-of-life, careworkers can provide respite care to allow short breaks for carers during the day or, in the provision of overnight support, to enable family members to have a good night’s sleep.
 As family carers frequently experience sleep problems, overnight support is an important component of end-of-life care.
-Herber et al. acknowledge the important role of careworkers in a wide range of different tasks required to fulfil the patients desire to be cared for and to die at home, and note similarities in the tasks and roles in the UK and USA.
-They identify areas that careworkers could be more strongly supported with training, role definition and peer-support.
+Herber et al. acknowledged the important role of careworkers in a wide range of different tasks required to fulfil the patients desire to be cared for and to die at home and noted similarities in the tasks and roles in the UK and USA.
+They identified areas that careworkers could be more strongly supported with training, role definition and peer-support.

 Palliative day care services (PDS) provide holistic, individualised palliative care to people diagnosed with advanced life-limiting illnesses.
 These can be either generalist palliative day care or specialist palliative day care.
-Although, not specifically referred to as respite, they do provide support and a break for patients and carers.
+Although, not specifically referred to as respite, they do provide support and a break for the person with a life-limiting illness and their carers.

-Stevens et al. recognised that PDS is liked by attendees, but were unable to report whether it improved wellbeing.
-They call for research to be conducted to particularly investigate the role of PDS in psychological, spiritual or social wellbeing of people receiving palliative care.
-In a review of the psychosocial (psychological, social and spiritual) aspects of Specialist Palliative Day Care (SPDC), Bradley et al. report that SPDC can reduce isolation, increase social support, encourage communication and provide activities.
-They note that the change of scenery and the removal from an environment in which they were increasingly dependent and restricted is important to participants.
+Stevens et al. recognised that PDS is liked by attendees but were unable to report whether it improved their wellbeing.
+They called for research to be conducted to particularly investigate the role of PDS in psychological, spiritual or social wellbeing of people receiving palliative care.
+In a review of the psychosocial (psychological, social and spiritual) aspects of Specialist Palliative Day Care (SPDC), Bradley et al. reported that SPDC can reduce isolation, increase social support, encourage communication and provide activities.
+They noted that the change of scenery and the removal from an environment in which they were increasingly dependent and restricted was important to participants.
 This would often free them mentally and restore a sense of self.

 Respite for people with dementia

-Both Neville et al. and Phillipson et al. note in the literature that the social stigma associated with dementia and respite care may prevent some carers to use respite care.
-Feelings of guilt, failure or abandoning the person with dementia, and apprehension of the person with dementia becoming angry, resentful or distressed from respite, can hold back carers from using respite.
-[3,8] Particularly spousal carers and female carers seem to not use respite care.
-Neville et al. observe that some carers may see respite as inevitably leading to full-time RACF placement of the person with dementia and therefore hold back on using it.
+Both Neville et al. and Phillipson et al. noted in the literature that the social stigma associated with dementia and respite care may prevent some carers to use respite care.
+Feelings of guilt, failure or abandoning the person with dementia may delay carers from using respite.
+This was found to be the case in a review of older male spousal caregivers, who perceived use of respite services as signalling an inability to cope and failure to care or provide for their wives.
+Apprehension of the person with dementia becoming angry, resentful or distressed from respite, can also hold back carers from using respite.
+[3,8] Reluctance to use respite services is found with female and male carers of people with dementia and may be influenced by the type of respite care and relationship status, with spousal carers less likely to use respite.
+[8,16,18] Neville et al. observed that some carers may see respite as inevitably leading to full-time RACF placement of the person with dementia and therefore hold back on using it.
 Yet, if carers see respite services as high-quality, trustworthy and benefitting themselves and the person with dementia, they are more likely to accept and use the service.
 [3,8] Day and in-home respite services specific to cultural and language groups are often used when they match the background of the person with dementia.

-Neville et al. note that carers often prefer respite services that have social or recreational activities that are age-appropriate and are enjoyed by the person with dementia.
+Neville et al. noted that carers often prefer respite services that have social or recreational activities that are age-appropriate and are enjoyed by the person with dementia.
 Carers who use respite services appreciate contact with familiar staff as that can help build strong rapport.
-The optimal timing (duration, frequency) of respite is not clearly understood as it depends on many variables.
+The optimal timing (duration, frequency) of respite was not clearly understood as it depended on many variables.

-Day care is the most commonly investigated type of respite care that can provide positive outcomes for both carers and care recipients.
+Day care is the most commonly investigated type of community respite care that can provide positive outcomes for both carers and care recipients.
 Vandepitte et al. and Tretteteig et al. report that day care can assist carers to manage in their role as carer, particularly if day care also provides a support service for the carer (information, education, skill development).
-Like Neville et al.

-Vandepitte et al. and Tretteteig et al. report that day care can help reduce behavioural problems in people with dementia, and possibly improves their sleep quality for carers.
-Tretteteig et al. point out that the experience of day care respite depends on the quality of treatment at the day care centre and how the service meets the carer’s needs for flexibility, support, information, and responsibility sharing.
+Vandepitte et al. and Tretteteig et al. reported that day care can help reduce behavioural problems in people with dementia, and possibly improved their sleep quality for carers.
+Tretteteig et al. pointed out that the experience of day care respite depended on the quality of treatment at the day care centre and how the service met the carer’s needs for flexibility, support, information, and responsibility sharing.